If you’re curious about pressure washing and want to start a pressure washing business, then read on.

 Cover Your Legal Bases

 Check with your city or county clerk’s office to know what licenses, bonds, or insurance you are required to have to operate in our area.
+Most pressure washing licenses are available online, so you can check pressure washer licensing costs and how to go about pressure washer licensing.

 You will also need a business name so you can register your business with the IRS for tax purposes.